SaadSOA/Automate-AWS-EC2-Instance-Terraform-Ansible/README.md

-# Provision and Configure AWS EC2 Instance using Terraform and Ansible
+# How to Provision and Configure AWS EC2 Instance using Terraform and Ansible

 ## Overview